Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 6:30 PM — Reception Begins

-From grand entrances to toasts, first dances, and dinner, I focus on the moments you’ll remember — full of emotion, connection, and celebration.
+From grand entrances to toasts, first dances, and dinner, I focus on the moments you’ll remember.
+These are full of emotion, connection, and celebration.

 8:30 PM — Coverage Wraps